kubeflow/website/content/docs/fairing/gcp-local-notebook.md

     *  You can deploy Kubeflow using the [command line][kubeflow-install].

-1. Update your `kubeconfig` with appropriate credentials and endpoint information to point `kubectl` at your Kubeflow cluster.
+1. Update your `kubeconfig` with appropriate credentials and endpoint information for your Kubeflow cluster.
 To find your cluster's name, run the following command to list the clusters in your
     project: